Nom De Guerre

 153 years after the “War Between the States” had divided this country over the issue of slavery, a new conflict has Americans once again split into separate camps.

-History will remember these rivals by another name.
+History will remember the rivals by another name.

 The Trump Effect

-Do we mirror the people and the circumstances of the past?
-It becomes clear with each yesterday that passes, that unless we experience a major positive unifying force to stir this political climate, the US and everyone that occupies it, will be destined to travel down that same road as our antebellum counterparts.
+We echo the people and the circumstances of the past.
+It becomes clear with each yesterday that passes, that unless we experience a dominant positive, unifying force to stir this political climate, the US and everyone that occupies it, will be destined to travel down that same road as our antebellum counterparts.

-It used to be that the expression of voicing an opinion or a thought that could be construed as remotely racist was frowned upon in polite company for most of my lifetime.
+It used to be that the expression of asserting an opinion or a thought that could be construed as remotely racist was frowned upon in polite company for most of my lifetime.

-If a person had a narrow-minded view of others because of a persons’ skin color or a person’s religion, they simply kept it to themselves and we all managed to maintain some semblance of political correctness, that is until the 2016 Presidential Election cycle, when Donald Trump and his supporters proudly and loudly expressed openly and without shame, their disdain, and contempt for people of other races with no fear of repercussion.
+Anyone that had a narrow-minded view of others because of a persons’ skin color or a person’s religion, they just kept it to themselves.
+We managed to maintain some semblance of political correctness and propriety, that is until the 2016 Presidential Election cycle when Donald Trump and his supporters proudly and loudly expressed openly and without shame, their disdain, and contempt for people of other races with no fear of repercussion.

 The Resistance was born.